 You might feel more cramping after birth—but also more confidence.

 We independently select and share the products we love—and may receive a commission if you choose to buy.

-There's no question that preparing for giving birth the first time can come with a lot of questions.
+There’s no question that preparing for giving birth the first time can come with a lot of questions.
 For many, the first time they experience birth is when they are giving birth themselves (except for watching it on TV—which, P.S., is almost never accurate).
 When it comes to giving birth a second time, you may find that you still have a lot of questions.
-Sure, you've done it before, but giving birth is always a big deal, and it's natural if you find yourself wondering what your second birth experience might be like.
+Sure, you’ve done it before, but giving birth is always a big deal, and it’s natural if you find yourself wondering whether your second birth will be different from your first.

-What you might experience with your second birth
+What you might experience giving birth the second time

 1. Your second labor might go faster